 A little on the healthier side (and look how cute it looks):

 Restaurant gift cards ensure that your college student takes a break every once in a while.
 Being able to indulge on a great meal that they didn’t cook (or microwave) themselves and that didn’t come from a cafeteria trough can be quite a stress release.
 Treat them to a night out and see if they don’t feel at least a little better once the food arrives at the table.

-We love the Darden-Fandango Dinner and a Movie set (each card is worth $25) so they can really enjoy themselves (and can choose which restaurant they want to go to from Red Lobster, to Olive Garden, Seasons 52 and more!)
+We love the Applebee’s – AMC Dinner & A Movie (each card is worth $25) so they can really enjoy themselves (and can choose which restaurant they want to go to from Red Lobster, to Olive Garden, Seasons 52 and more!)

 Gifts of Entertainment

 While food can be a form of entertainment, sometimes you need to go the traditional route.
 Think gift cards to local movie theaters, the in-demand video game of the season, tickets to a concert, or even a year’s worth of Netflix.
 Anything that can help bring them a laugh, or at least a few hours of a distraction, can be a welcomed blessing.

 You can take this even further if you know of an activity that they enjoy.
 Consider sponsoring a few rounds of miniature golf, passes to a local amusement park, or even a spa day.
 We all need to let the stresses of the day go from time to time, so support their sanity for the next semester with a little incentive to have some fun.

 If you want them to enjoy some time socializing with friends, consider some of the new card games geared towards adults.
 Cards Against Humanity and Exploding Kittens have gained notoriety amongst adults of all ages, or stick to more PG options with Apples to Apples or a classic like Taboo.